• Sales 888.270.0679

 Reason 9: Churches Don't Make Giving Easy.

 Making giving easier increases donations.
-One of our internal studies showed that by simply switching to eGiving, churches can increase donations by 26%. eGiving is also much better at turning one-time or infrequent givers into regular donors.
+One of our internal studies showed that by simply switching to eGiving, churches can increase donations by 26 percent. eGiving is also much better at turning one-time or infrequent givers into regular donors.
 This is because most eGiving options make it easy for donors to repeat their gifts.
 Often, it only involves checking a box and confirming the selection.

 One Final Statistic (before moving on)